bgamari/ghc-wiki-import/commentary/packages/ghc-packages-proposal.md

 A vexed question in the current design of Haskell is the issue of whether a single program can contain two modules with the same name.
-In Haskell 98 that is absolutely ruled out, and as a result packages are fundamentally non-modular: every package must use a distinct space in the global namespace.
+In Haskell 98 that is absolutely ruled out.
+As a result, packages are fundamentally non-modular: to avoid collisions *every* module in *every* package written by *anyone* must have different module names.
+That's like saying that every function must have different local variables, and is a serious loss of modularity.

+GHC 6.6 makes a significant step forward by lifting this restriction.
+However it leaves an open question, which is what this page is about.

 ## Assumptions